Elrendar Sword & Shields — Combat (ESS)

 Build & Run Encounters

-The Monster Manual, Encounter Builder, and DM Event Assistant work together as a closed-loop system.
+The Monster Manual and DM Event Assistant work together as a closed-loop system.

 - Explore & ideate: Browse factions, monsters, NPCs, and history on the Monster Manual and History pages to spark event ideas.